Multi-SpatialMLLM: Multi-Frame Spatial Understanding with Multi-Modal Large Language Models: Experimental Results

 We study the generalization ability of Multi-SpatialMLLM by evaluating it on the held-out external benchmarks and on standard VQA benchmarks.
 We also demonstrate the multi-task benefits introduced by our MultiSPA data.

-\textbf{BLINK benchmark.} To verify whether our model’s learned multi-frame spatial understanding generalizes to other datasets outside of our fine-tuning data, we perform zero-shot evaluation on BLINK~\cite{BLINK}, a diverse benchmark for assessing MLLM perception (\cref{tab:held_out_bench}).
+\textbf{Held-out benchmarks.} To verify whether our model’s multi-frame spatial understanding generalizes to other datasets, we perform zero-shot evaluation on BLINK~\cite{BLINK}, a diverse benchmark for assessing MLLM perception (\cref{tab:held_out_bench}).
 We focus on four splits relevant to spatial reasoning: Visual Correspondence (V.C.), Relative Depth (R.D.), Multi-View Reasoning (M.V.), and Spatial Reasoning (S.R.).
-Note that our model never sees BLINK images during fine-tuning, and BLINK's image resolutions and distributions differ from our training data.
-We find that all baselines fail on the Multi-View Reasoning task, and the InternVL base models especially struggle with Visual Correspondence.
-In contrast, our Multi-SpatialMLLM achieves almost 90\% accuracy on these tasks and delivers an average 26.4\% improvement over the base model, even outperforming several proprietary models.
+Our model never sees BLINK images during fine-tuning, and BLINK's image resolutions and distributions differ from our training data.
+We find that all baselines fail on the M.V. task and struggle with V.C.
+In contrast, our Multi-SpatialMLLM achieves almost 90\% accuracy on these tasks and delivers an average 26.4\% improvement over the base model, even outperforming proprietary models.
 This result demonstrates that the multi-frame spatial understanding learned by our model is transferable across datasets.
-We do not observe gains on the Spatial Reasoning task, possibly because this task focuses on topological position relations between two objects within a single image, which differs significantly from our multi-frame training data geared toward integrating spatial cues from multiple viewpoints.
+We do not observe gains on the S.R. task, possibly because this task focuses on topological position relations between two objects within a single image, which differs significantly from our multi-frame training data geared toward integrating spatial cues from multiple viewpoints.

+To further test generalization, we also render synthetic multi-view images from unseen 3RScan~\cite{3RScan} scene meshes and evaluate our 8B and 26B models on the most challenging camera vector prediction task.
+Our models still achieve 18.7\% and 27.7\% accuracy, respectively, while zero-shot baselines remain at 0\%, confirming the generalization ability of Multi-SpatialMLLM.

 \textbf{Standard VQA benchmarks.} We evaluate our Multi-SpatialMLLM on several popular standard VQA benchmarks, as shown in \cref{tab:general_VQA}.
 These benchmarks target various MLLM capabilities, such as general perception (POPE~\cite{POPE} and VizWiz~\cite{VizWiz}), optical character recognition (OCRVQA~\cite{OCRVQA}), reasoning (MathVista~\cite{MathVista} and MMStar~\cite{MMStar}), and Chinese VQA (CCBench~\cite{CCBench}).
 The results show rough parity across the benchmarks, indicating that our model retains most of its original standard VQA proficiency and can be used as a general-purpose MLLM, without being overfit to just multi-frame spatial reasoning.